SIBO SERIES PART 2: The Science (and Art) of SIBO Testing

 > Why a negative test result doesn’t always mean you don’t have SIBO

-> Why testing and retesting is so important
+> Why SIBO testing and SIBO retesting is so important

 GOLD-STANDARD SIBO TESTING

 The ‘gold standard’ for non-invasive SIBO testing is a breath test that measures the levels of hydrogen and methane gas in your breath (2).
-I use the SIBO Lactulose and Glucose test by SIBO Test with my Australian clients.
+I use the SIBO Lactulose and Glucose test by SIBO Test with my Australian clients and most commonly BioHealth Laboratories for US clients.
 It is a simple, non-invasive test that can be ordered online and completed at home.

-After a 1-2 day prep diet, a baseline breath sample is taken before a lactulose solution is swallowed and breath samples are collected every 20 minutes for 3 hours, so 10 samples in total.
+After a 1-2 day prep diet, a baseline breath sample is taken before a lactulose solution is swallowed and breath samples are collected every 15-20 minutes for 2.5 to 3 hours (depending on the lab used), so 10 samples in total.
 The following day, the same process is completed with the glucose solution.
 If bacteria are present, they will ferment the lactulose or glucose and produce hydrogen and/or methane gas, which we can then measure through your breath.

 In simple terms, if the gas levels are above a certain number within a certain time period, then the test indicates a positive result for SIBO.
 Using the correct solution and interpretation of results is a science all and of itself.
 Having a practitioner, skilled in the interpretation of SIBO breath tests is key to getting the right diagnosis.
 See below for a sample of what test results look like.